1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 ### Permission access rules

-Each permission created must by prefixed by the slug of the account that created it.
-Said account becomes the owner of the permission and only that account can add the permission to a role.
+Permissions are owned by namespaces.
+The two most important ownership patterns are:

+- A service-owned namespace such as `notes-svc:...`
+- An organization-owned namespace such as `user-svc:org:{orgId}:...`

+The owner of that namespace can save permits for the permission.

+Examples:

+- `notes-svc` owns `notes-svc:note:edit`
+- `user-svc:org:{org_abc123}:admin` owns `user-svc:org:{org_abc123}:notes-svc:note:edit`

-> Once you (your service) own a permission (by creating it, and it being prefixed by your account slug), you can add it to any role, not just roles owned by you.
+> Once you own a permission namespace, you can add that permission to any role, not just roles owned by you.

 #### Permission examples